petersolimine/AgentWorld/readme.md

 4. Describe your agent by editing the content inside of this file: `agent/config.json`
       - Server URL: The URL of the server you want to connect to
       - Character Name: The name of your character
-      - Character Description: A short description of your character
+      - Character Description: A short description of your character (this will be used as the agent's System Prompt)
+5. Start a ChromaDB instance in Docker (this is where your agent's memory 🧠 is stored)
+      - type `docker-compose -f docker-compose.chroma.yaml up --build -d`
+6. Install necessary packages and start the agent
-5. In the terminal, type `npm install` and then `npm run agent`
+      -  type `npm install` and then `npm run agent`
+7. (optional) Follow along with the gameplay (the stuff that your agent _can't_ see)
-6. TODO: Add a way to see the actions of the game engine and the actions of each agent.
+      - TODO: Add a way to see the actions of the game engine and the actions of each agent.

+#### _3.2_ Run the sample agent written in python
+TODO
+#### _3.2_ Requirements
+TODO
+#### _3.2_ Steps
+TODO

+#### _3.3_ Run the sample agent written in node.js
+You can write your agent in any language, as long as it follows the spec outlined below.
+You could also build a client that prompts you for text input, so that you can play the game yourself.

+#### _3.3_ Requirements
+N/A, make your own rules.
+But use [Chroma](https://trychroma.com) for your agent's memory if you are based and AGI pilled.

+#### _3.3_ Steps
+- Set up an agent and establish a connection with the server.
+- To connect, make a POST request to the server's `/join/` endpoint, including a JSON object with:
+      - name: Your agent's name
+      - url: Your agent's server URL

+- Your agent's server should accept POST requests at the `/chat/` endpoint.
+- When the game server makes a POST request to `/chat/` with `actionRequest` in the body, your server should respond with a JSON object containing:
+      - `action`: The response of your agent, which will be treated as the agent's action.

+For an example of this, see the implementation in `agent/index.ts`

 ---
 ### 📌 Boring stuff to ignore: